Name: Victoria Richardson

 Yes, since completing the programme I have returned to live and work in Shanghai.
 I continue to develop my knowledge of Chinese through self-study, language exchange and immersion in Chinese culture.

 Would you recommend the Generation UK – China programme to your friends?

 I would have no reservations in recommending the Generation UK – China programme to anyone who is open-minded and up for an adventure!

 The programme is a wonderful opportunity to develop your language skills, experience Chinese culture first-hand and make friends from all around the world.
 If you wish to develop your career in China, or internationally, I believe the programme is a great investment in your future.

-Find out more about the Generation UK - China Scholarship programme.
+Find out more about the Generation UK - China British Council China Scholarship Programme.